 We define a couple as a policyholder and spouse or partner, who have been living together as a couple at the same address for at least 6 months.
 If you do not meet this requirement please purchase two individual policies.

-If you are travelling on a one way basis and are currently not intending to return to the UK please consider our one way travel insurance.
+If you are travelling on a one way basis and are currently not intending to return to the UK, or are unsure when you'll be returning, please consider our one way travel insurance.

 If you are travelling to Australia you should register with Medicare upon your arrival.
 There is a Medicare office in most major towns.
 Medicare is a free reciprocal health care agreement that exists for travellers from the UK.
 Registration is free and this will entitle you to reduced medical charges from doctors, reduced prescription charges and access to Medicare hospitals.
 The cover under your policy tops up the cover on the Medicare agreement.